 - Addiction treatment and aftercare: Once a patient’s been stabilized, they’re often transitioned into a residential addiction treatment program — which includes aftercare planning.

-How To Find a Residential Detox Center in Los Angeles
+How To Find a Residential Detox Center

 If you’re having trouble finding one where you are, you may ask religious organizations or community centers for their recommendations.
 You can even contact mental health specialists at your local health centers and start from there.
 At the very least, you may find information on your local Alcoholics Anonymous (AA) and their meeting schedule.